“Nobody Died At Sandy Hook”

 “I was taken to a web page with the following (now familiar) photograph, accompanied by a caption stating, ‘Picture at Sandy Hook taken on October 17, 2012, during emergency drill at the school’, which reinforces the question it raises” pg.
 50

-It’s almost unbelievable that this made it into a book, but what Fetzer is referring to here is literally just a caption added by conspiracy theorist Dan Hennen on a photo that he admittedly did not take, posted to his personal Flickr account.
-Dan rightfully credits Shannon Hicks with taking the photograph but then refuses to accept that she took it when she says she did.
-There is zero proof to back up the claim being made here.
+It’s almost unbelievable this made it into a book.
+Fetzer is relying on nothing more than a caption added by conspiracy theorist Dan Hennen on a photo he admits he didn’t take, uploaded to his personal Flickr account.
+Hennen credits Shannon Hicks as the photographer—but refuses to accept her stated date, without offering a single shred of evidence.
 None.

 “There are some photos of kids walking along Dickinston Drive (who are not K-4th graders) and others beside a car, but those are not ‘evacuation photos’.” pg 51

-If this is indeed the photo he’s referring to, how did he determine it does not depict an evacuation?
-It certainly looks like one to me.
-Why else would a group of children be walking down Dickinson, away from the school?
-But Fetzer can’t be bothered to elaborate.
+If this is the image in question, how exactly did Fetzer decide it’s “not an evacuation”?
+It certainly looks like one—why else would a group of kids be walking down Dickinson Drive, away from the school?
+Of course, Fetzer provides zero explanation.

 “It’s obvious that this photograph was staged, as can also be seen from this photo on that day with frost on the ground and exhaust from the cold:We have no frost on the ground or visible exhalation from the cold in the Shannon Hicks’ photograph, which makes the date of 14 December 2012 no longer even remotely plausible.” pg.
 52

-The “frost and exhaust” photo Fetzer is referring to, and includes in his book, is this one:
+The “frost and exhaust” photo Fetzer references—and conveniently includes in his book—is this one:

 “What is this officer doing running away from the scene of the crime, for example?” pg.
 52